Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/03/pomodoro-technique-in-25-minutes.md

 - Set your timer (traditionally a Tomato kitchen timer – more on that later) for 25 minutes
 - Work on the task until the timer rings
 - Record the Pomodoro against the task (you want to know how many Pomodoros you manage in a day, and how many it took to complete the task)
-- Take a 5 minute break, or a longer break if you’ve done 4 Pomodoros since your last longer break
+- Take a 5 minute break, or a longer break if you've done 4 Pomodoros since your last longer break

 ## Interruptions

 - If someone needs you when you are on a Pomodoro, ask them if they can wait until the end of the Pomodoro.
 - If they can, write down their name on a sheet of paper.
-- If they can’t abandon the Pomodoro – “Once a Pomodoro begins, it has to ring” – if you are going to break this rule, it had better be for a real good reason
+- If they can't abandon the Pomodoro – "Once a Pomodoro begins, it has to ring" – if you are going to break this rule, it had better be for a real good reason
 - When you get to the end of a Pomodoro, make sure you catch up with each of the people who needed you

 ## Positive Pomodoro